Laf111/CEMU-Batch-Framework/README.md

 - **Secure your saves and trabferable cache** with 2 levels of backup

+- **Provide scripts to import/export saves, transferable cache and game stats to a CEMU install** (including CEMU accounts handling);

+- **GPU Cache backup/restore** (AMD, NVIDIA / OpenGL, Vulkan) **per game (to avoid a big cache mixing all game shaders);**

+- **Automatic GLCache cleanup when updating display drivers (CEMU leaves the old one);**

+- **Your own games compatibility datase per host** you use (BatchFW logs silently the first version of CEMU that manages to run a game on this host);

+- **Your own CEMU X.Y.Z games compatibility list per host**: compatibility per version and per host of all your games (last column in the csv file = code you have to enter @ http://compat.cemu.info/ to report your feedback for a game and it is filled automatically with your specs and the settings used);

+- **Easy game profile configuration** per version (using shortcuts);

+- **Side by side game profile comparison**;

+- **Double automatic backup of your transferable cache and saves for each games to avoid their corruption that can occur on CEMU crash;**

+- **Automatic graphic packs update (check availability);**

+- **Automatic update (check availability);**

+- **check pre requisites on each hosts (NTFS / mklink success / vbs & powershell scripts execution);**

+- **optional progress bar to follow pre and post treatments;**

 - **For Wii-U owners: FTP interface + automatic installation of requiered files to play online**
+    - Prepare a SDcard content for your Wii-U (optional) : format using fat32format and install apps (HBL, DDD, NandDumper, CBHC, Loadiine_GX2, MOCHA, SigPatcher2SysMenu, WUP_installer_GX2, SaveMii_MOD, FTPiiU for MOCHA and CBHC, NUSspli);
-    - get/sync online files (account, friends'list),
+    - get/sync online files (account, friends'list);
-    - sync saves between CEMU with the Wii-U
+    - sync saves between CEMU with the Wii-U;
-    - sync game stats between CEMU and the Wii-U,
+    - sync game stats between CEMU and the Wii-U;
-    - get a snapshot of the games installed (saves, update, dlc, location mlc/usb),
+    - get a snapshot of the games installed (saves, update, dlc, location mlc/usb);
     - dump safely a list of games automatically (scripts using a snapshot taken previously, ignoring errors caused by symlinks and using 2 passes of sync command).
-Games are ready to be launched (saves, update and DLC are installed automatically by BatchFw),
+Games are ready to be launched (saves, update and DLC are installed automatically by BatchFw);
-    - enable/disable Wii-U firmware update feature (by removing/creating the folder /storage_mlc/sys/update)
+    - enable/disable Wii-U firmware update feature (by removing/creating the folder /storage_mlc/sys/update);
-    - ping the wii-U to avoid online simultaneous access
+    - ping the wii-U to avoid online simultaneous access;
+    - inject Games using NUSspli